Extensions of Motives and the Fundamental Group: The Fundamental group and Mixed Hodge Structures.

-where the vertical and horizontal sequences are exact for all values of $j$.
-We would like to take the Baer difference of the $E_j$ -- but since they do not lie in the same $\Ext$ group we cannot quite do that.
-However, using the vertical exact sequence, we can still salvage something out of it.
+where the vertical and horizontal sequences are exact for $j\in \{1,2\}$.
+Let $E_j$ denote the horizontal exact sequences:

+We would like to take the Baer difference of the $E_j$ --- but since they do not lie in the same $\Ext$ group we cannot quite do that.
+However, we can still salvage something.

+One gets two types of extension classes in $\Ext$ groups which do not depend on $j$.
+The vertical exact sequences give classes in $\Ext(C_1,A_1)$.
+We can form their Baer difference to get an exact sequence